 In SA1 98e and 99e meeting, 10 use cases for mobile metaverse have been accepted.
-To some extent, user terminal is one of the most importante participants in metaverse services, and that the communication power consumption for UE is also a critical aspect that must be considered which will affect the user experience in metaverse.
+To some extent, user terminal is one of the most importante participants in metaverse services, and that the communication energy efficiency of content delivery for UE is also a critical aspect that must be considered which will affect the user experience in metaverse.

 2. Reason for Change

 Content and terminals are the entrance of the metaverse.
-The metaverse is presented in diverse terminals through VR/AR/MR, games, social and other contents, realizing open interconnection and immersive experience.Various metaverse terminals are important carriers for computing, sensing, interaction, other scenarios, but at the same time, the power consumption of terminals should be considered to improve the performance and the experience of metaverse services.
+The metaverse is presented in diverse terminals through VR/AR/MR, games, social and other contents, realizing open interconnection and immersive experience.Various metaverse terminals are important carriers for computing, sensing, interaction, other scenarios, but at the same time, the energy efficiency of content delivery of terminals should be considered to improve the performance and the experience of metaverse services.

-For mainstream metaverse devices, communication, computing, display aspects all have strictly power consumption requirements, the power consumption for communication is limited.
+For mainstream metaverse devices, communication, computing, display aspects all have strictly energy efficiency requirements, the energy leaved for communication is limited.

-For different scenarios, the following are some possibile way to achieve energy efficiency content delivery:
+For different scenarios, the following are some possibile ways to achieve energy efficiency of content delivery: